Beachfront promenade and hotels along the coast of Torremolinos, Costa del Sol

 Playamar is the quietest of the three zones and the most modern.
 Newer apartment blocks replace the older hotel stock of Centro; the walkways are well-maintained, the beach is clean and well-organised, and the crowd leans towards families and couples who want a resort-style base rather than a party strip.

 The single biggest practical advantage is proximity to Málaga Airport.
 Playamar sits 10–15 minutes away by taxi or hire car, which matters considerably if you're flying in late, leaving early, or travelling with children who need a quick transition from airport to pool.
+A private transfer from Malaga Airport to Torremolinos drops you directly at the hotel door – no buses, no changes.
 There is no long journey through town.
 You arrive, you're there.

 The Riu Costa del Sol makes the luxury case for this zone clearly: 24-hour all-inclusive, three outdoor pools, and a modern beachfront position mean you could spend the entire week without needing to leave the resort.
 For families who want simplicity over exploration, that's the pitch.